Molding and Casting #

 - Foam milling should not only serve as the test cut for verifying the shape of the model, but also should be used as a reference in terms of time usage as the ratio between the feedrates used for cutting foam and wax is known.

-, but for models that contains tiling vertical faces like mine, maybe3D raster
+- Roughing strategy for most “flat” design model could be z level, but for models that contains tiling vertical faces like mine, maybe3D rasteris the better choice.

 Wax #